Three Dead Trolls in a Baggie

-Three Dead Trolls in a Baggie (aka 'The Trolls') was a Canadian comedy group from Edmonton, Alberta formed in 1987.
-Their credits include numerous stage productions, a television show and five albums.
+The Three Dead Trolls in a Baggie were a Canadian musical and comedy group from Edmonton, Alberta formed in 1987.
+Their credits include numerous stage productions, two television shows, and multiple albums.

 The Trolls did sketch comedy, often on risqué or controversial subjects, along with humorous songs.
-One of their songs, "The Toronto Song" (which is often incorrectly attributed to The Arrogant Worms), makes fun of Canada's regional rivalries by insulting the city of Toronto and eventually most of the rest of the country.
+One of their songs, "The Toronto Song" (which is often incorrectly attributed to The Arrogant Worms), makes fun of Ontario by insulting the city of Toronto, as well as all of Ontario, and eventually insulting the rest of the provinces except for Alberta.
 The Trolls also composed musical parodies of historical events such as the War of 1812, and Canada's 1999 division of Nunavut from the Northwest Territories; the song "Nunavut" opens with "We'll keep Canada... and you can have Nunavut!" (pronouncing it "None-of-it").

 History

 Childhood friends Wes Borg and musician and actor Joe Bird met actress Cathleen Rootsaert at a Rapid Fire Theatre Theatresports comedy jam and formed the group.
 Neil Grahn was recruited later.
-Their name allegedly came from a restaurant which called hamburgers-to-go "Three Dead Trolls in a Baggie".
+Their name allegedly came from a restaurant where staff jokingly called triple hamburgers-to-go "Three Dead Trolls in a Baggie".
 They immediately began performing and, by 1991, were touring with a play they called Kevin Costner's Naked Butt.

-They caught the attention of CBC Television, which gave them a show but it was canceled after five episodes.
+This was followed the year after by another play called Saskatchebuzz, in which Saskatchewan declared itself independent and quickly became a world leader in marijuana production.
+It touched on multiple political debates of the era, including drug legalisation, farm subsidies, and Québec separatism.
+According to the Museum of Canadian Music, the "show garnered the group's most consistently positive reviews to date."
 Also in 1992, they released their debut album, Con Troupo Comedius.
+The Trolls caught the attention of CBC Television, which gave them a show.
+This was short-lived, however; it received mixed reviews and was cancelled after only five episodes.

-In 1993, the CBC paid the group $60,000 to write 10 scripts for a possible new show.
+In 1993, the CBC paid the group $60,000 to write 10 scripts for a possible new version of their show.
 The network then rejected the scripts.
-In April 1994, The Trolls produced the scripts, turning the stage at the Roxy Theatre (Edmonton) into a replica of a real CBC studio.
+The Trolls were, in their own words, "stunned but not vanquished"; in reaction they "decided to make the damn things anyway."
+In April 1994, they produced the scripts, turning the stage at Edmonton's Roxy Theatre into a replica of a real CBC studio, "complete with coffee machines and applause signs".